jwmatthys/chugins/README.md

   - Exponential delay instrument which produces accelerating or deccelerating echoes, inspired by the music of Elainie Lillios
 - **Overdrive**
   - Simple distortion which simulates overdriving an amplifier by applying a nonlinear transfer function to the incoming signal
+- **Multicomb**
+  - Multiple simultaneous comb filters assigned to random frequency within a specified range and spread across the stereo field

 Chugins That I Am Working On
 --